Monday, November 30, 2009

 2 cucumber

-Slice eggplants in circles, put in a salty water for a while.
-Drain well.
+Slice out eggplants in circles, put them into a salty water for 15 min, then drain well.
 Separately whisk 2 eggs with a pinch of salt.
-Fry eggplant in a non stick pan with a little oil, dipping each circle in to the egg.
+Dip each circle of the eggplant in to the egg batter and fry in a non stick pan with a little oil.
 Set aside.

-Cut the rest of vegetables in circles.
-In plate place eggplant, then place on top sweet pepper, tomatoes and cucumber sprinkling some salt.
+Cut the rest of the vegetables in circles.
+For serving place eggplants on top of the flat plate, then place sweet pepper, tomatoes and cucumber on top sprinkling some salt to taste.
 Cover with another circle of eggplant.
 Sprinkle with fresh coriander.
-Serve hot or cold.
+Serve as hot as well as cold.

 Yoqimli ishtaha!!!